12 Functions of Echolalia

 Instead of forcing children to move away from echolalia too soon, therapy should focus on understanding its function and helping children use it effectively.

 Echolalia serves many different communicative functions.
-Understanding these functions allows clinicians to support gestalt language processors more effectively and use their existing communication abilities to build flexible, independent language skills.
+Understanding these functions allows clinicians to work with gestalt language processors more effectively and use their existing communication abilities to build flexible, generative language skills.

 1. Turn-Taking